Photo © Vitalalp/IStock

 • Our plans include emergency medical evacuation coverage if you get injured while bungee jumping in remote areas.

-• If your trip is disrupted by illness or injuries (amongst other covered reasons), travel insurance for bungee jumping trips may help cover your prepaid, non-refundable trip costs.
+• If your trip is interrupted by illness or injuries (amongst other covered reasons), travel insurance for bungee jumping trips may help cover your prepaid, unused, non-refundable trip costs.

 Why should I consider travel insurance for my bungee jumping trip?

 Unexpected issues can mess up even the most carefully planned bungee jumping trips.
 An unexpected hurricane can put a halt to your bungee jumping trip if the inclement weather causes you to miss a connection, but World Nomads Travel Insurance may help you bounce back quickly with support for emergencies, delays, and disruptions.
-With coverage that is flexible to your needs, it’s a smart way to travel confidently when you’re bungee jumping outside of your home province.
+World Nomads offers four plans.
+You can choose a travel insurance plan that best meets your needs; it’s a smart way to travel confidently when you’re bungee jumping outside of your home province.

 Bungee jumping travel insurance: What may be covered?

 Bungee jumping can test you both physically and mentally – and as adrenaline-seekers ourselves, that’s part of what we love.
-Since unexpected situations can happen when bungee jumping though, we’ve designed our plans to include travel insurance for bungee jumping.
-We also offer coverage for more than 250 other sports, activities and experiences.
+Since unexpected situations can happen when bungee jumping, we’ve designed our plans to include travel insurance for bungee jumping.

 1. Emergency Medical Expenses